scrudgey/DJ2020/hacking_v2.md

 * unlocking should provide basic visibility
 * likewise it might be visible but i can't tell because node is locked.
 * retire hackhandler

-i think undiscovered nodes still have line renderers at (0,0) a node might have all its edges discovered from elsewhere but not be "mapped" it should be clear if a node has undiscovered edges
+* it should be clear if a node has undiscovered edges
-hack: laughing skull effect
-objective complete should close info display or something

-* sound effects
-    * node mouseover
     * node select
+* some line renderers at (0,0)
+* update discovered count
+* a node might have all its edges discovered from elsewhere but not be "mapped"
+* locked nodeinfo still show known edges
+* show placeholder for unknown edges locked nodeinfo show data type
+* hide overlay stuff when dialogue menu opens
+* objective complete should close info display or something
+* hack: laughing skull effect

-    software start
+software start sfx
-    software finish
+software finish sfx

 attack vector path does not include player renderer

-hide overlay stuff when dialogue menu opens

 make utility node controls take effect use password on info panel